bigchaindb/bigchaindb/docs/source/python-server-api-examples.md

 __Note__: The timeout conditions are BigchainDB-specific and not (yet) supported by the ILP standard.

+__Caveat__: The times between nodes in a BigchainDB federation may (and will) differ slightly.
+In this case, the majority of the nodes will decide.

 ```python
 # Create a timeout asset without any new_owners
 timeout_tx = b.create_transaction(b.me, None, None, 'CREATE')